exmanka/ksiVPN-telegram-bot/README.md

-# Telegram bot for ksiVPN project
+# ksiVPN Telegram bot
-Multifunctional telegram bot for ksiVPN based on aiogram framework and using modules: asyncpg2, apscheduler, aiomoney, gpt4free.
+Multifunctional telegram bot for ksiVPN project based on aiogram framework and using modules: asyncpg2, apscheduler, aiomoney, gpt4free.
 Deployment is possible using Docker with docker-compose.

 ## Features
 - __aiogram2 support__